preciofishbone/OmniaDocsG2/blocks/metrics-block-612/index.rst

 .. image:: metrics-block-settings-scope.png

-You can select Teamwork, Pages or User Activity.
-Then some settings becomes available, depending on what you have selected.
++ **Teamwork**: Select what kind of Teamwork, based on template, that will be shown.
+If you leave Teamwork Template field empty, all teamworks will be shown.

-+ **Teamwork Template**: Select what kind of Teamwork, based on template, that will be shown.
-If you leave this field empty, all teamworks will be shown.
-Available for Teamwork only.
++ **Search Statistics** You can display search statistics either for the whole tenant or for the actual Business Profile.
-+ **Publishing Apps**: You can select one publishing app to show metrics for.
++ **Pages**: You can select one publishing app to show metrics for.
 If you don't, all Publishing Apps will be shown.
-Available for Pages only.
+You can also select a specific page type or a combination of both.
-+ **Page Types**: You can select one page type to show metrics for.
-If you don't, all page types will be shown.
-Available for Pages only.
++ **User Activity**: Has no further settings here.

-For the scope "User Activity" no further options are shown here.
-You set Metrics, see below.
+Further settings that affects what is displayed are found under "Metrics".

 Metrics
 *********